 If you are melting your chocolate slowly in the microwave or using the double boiler method, and suddenly you realize that your chocolate is getting thick, grainy and not shiny at all, your chocolate probably seized.
 That means that a little bit of moisture got inside your chocolate (even steam can do that).
 Or, if you are melting your chocolate with cream or butter - which is the case for this recipe - you probably didn't add enough.

-In this case, more moisture can save your seized chocolate, and by moisture I mean, cream, butter, vegetable oil, milk… Whatever is more convenient to your recipe.
+In this case, more moisture can save your seized chocolate, and by moisture, I mean cream, butter, vegetable oil, milk...
+Whatever is more convenient for your recipe.

 Think of it as a bechamel sauce.
 When you combine flour and melted butter it clumps up.
 As you add more liquid it starts to become a cream, and as you add more and more liquid it starts to become more fluid.

-Same thing goes to chocolate.
-Chocolate is very dry, and it’s dryer the higher the cacao percentage is.
+The same thing goes for chocolate.
+Chocolate is very dry, and it's dryer the higher the cacao percentage is.
 So if you add just a tiny bit of liquid, the cacao will cling to it and become clumpy, but as you add more liquid, it will dissolve, becoming fluid again.